gaigenticai/escrowgrid/.qoder/repowiki/en/content/Architecture/Backend Architecture/Infrastructure Services/Infrastructure Services.md

 For high-traffic scenarios, the PostgreSQL backend provides better durability and scalability than the in-memory option.
 The rate limiting middleware (configured via environment variables) helps protect the system from abuse.
 The health check endpoints are designed to be lightweight, with the readiness check only performing database validation when necessary.

 The dual ledger architecture introduces potential latency when on-chain operations are enabled, as Ethereum transactions require network confirmation.
 However, the system is designed to handle this asynchronously, with failures in on-chain recording not affecting off-chain operations.
 The on-chain ledger includes safeguards to prevent unnecessary transactions based on asset template configuration.

+The centralized database connection management through `createAppPool` and `shutdownAllPools` improves resource utilization and ensures graceful shutdown of all database connections.
+This prevents connection leaks and ensures proper cleanup during application termination, particularly important in containerized environments with strict shutdown timeouts.

 ## Troubleshooting Guide